Seth Aframe: Education

 Aframe received a Bachelor of Arts, summa cum laude, from Tufts University in 1996 and a Juris Doctor, magna cum laude, from Georgetown University Law Center in 1999.

 Career

 From 1999 to 2000, he served as a law clerk to Justice Judith Cowin on the Massachusetts Supreme Judicial Court.
 From 2000 to 2003, Aframe was an associate at Choate, Hall & Stewart in Boston.
-From 2003 to 2007, he served as a law clerk for Judge Jeffrey R. Howard on the U.S. Court of Appeals for the First Circuit.
-From 2007 to 2024, he was an assistant United States attorney in the U.S. Attorney's Office for the District of New Hampshire, where he served as chief of the appellate division from 2010 to 2024 and chief of the criminal division from 2023 to 2024.
+From 2003 to 2007, he served as a law clerk for Judge Jeffrey R. Howard on the United States Court of Appeals for the First Circuit.
+From 2007 to 2024, he was an assistant United States attorney in the United States Attorney's Office for the District of New Hampshire, where he served as chief of the appellate division from 2010 to 2024 and chief of the criminal division from 2023 to 2024.

-In 2018, Aframe was named an elections and civil rights coordinator in the U.S. Attorney's Office.
+In 2018, Aframe was named an elections and civil rights coordinator in the United States Attorney's Office.

 Since 2008, Aframe has taught First Amendment law at the University of New Hampshire School of Law and legal writing at Boston University.